 Stevenson, Glynnis Napier.
 “François Boucher, Venus with Cupid, 1750s,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of the Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, The Nelson-Atkins Museum of Art, 2024. doi: 10.37764/78973.5.308.5407.

-When François Boucher created this pastel of Venus and Cupid in the early 1750s, his collaboration with Jeanne Antoinette Poisson (1721–1764), Marquise de Pompadour, had attained its zenith.
-Boucher scholar Jo Hedley has coined the period from 1750 to 1759 as the era when Boucher was firmly “Pompadour’s Painter.”1Jo Hedley, François Boucher: Seductive Visions (London: Wallace Collection, 2004), 98.
+When François Boucher created this pastel of Venus and Cupid in the early 1750s, his collaboration with Jeanne Antoinette Poisson (1721–1764), the Marquise de Pompadour, had attained its zenith.
+Boucher scholar Jo Hedley has named the period from 1750 to 1759 as the era when Boucher was firmly “Pompadour’s Painter.”1Jo Hedley, François Boucher: Seductive Visions (London: Wallace Collection, 2004), 98.
 This was a critical time for both painter and Pompadour, when he was elevated at the court of Versailles and she transitioned from being King Louis XV’s powerful paramour, exercising a unique amount of control over his schedule and heart, to his advisor, friend, and the cultural center of aristocratic society, a position she would maintain until her premature death in 1764.
 Boucher painted three images of her between 1745 and 1759, but her inspiration was not limited to direct portraiture.2See Alexandre Ananoff and Daniel Wildenstein, François Boucher, vols.
 1 and 2 (Lausanne: Bibliothèque des Arts, 1976), nos.
 475, 521–22.
 They are in the Alte Pinakothek, Munich; Waddesdon Manor, Aylesbury, UK; and the Wallace Collection, London.
 The hold she maintained over court culture after leaving the King’s bed, and her patronage of leading artists, ensured that her spirit imbued Rococo depictions like Boucher’s Venus, the goddess of love.

 Fig. 1.
 François Boucher, Apollo Revealing His Divinity before the Shepherdess Issa, 1750, oil on canvas, 50 13/16 x 62 3/16 in.
 (129 x 158 cm), Musée des Beaux-Arts, Tours, France.
 Photo: Bulloz. © RMN-Grand Palais / Art Resource, NY